cgwire/kitsu/docs/getting-started-production/README.md

 11/ Text and drawing option, and delete selection

-12/ Change the task type of all the element of the playlist
+12/change the task type of all the elements of the playlist

 13/ Display the comment section

 14/ Hide the elements of the playlist

-15/ Download the playlist, as a **Zip** files with all the separated elements, or **Build .mp4** to create the whole movie (only for shots)
+15/ Download the playlist as a **Zip** files with all the separated elements, or **Build .mp4** to create the whole movie (only for shots)

 16/ Fullscreen

-For each playlisted shot/asset you can choose the **task** and the **version** you want to see.
+For each playlisted shot/asset, you can choose the **task** and the **version** you want to see.

 ![Playlist task selection](../img/getting-started/playlist_task_selection.png)